hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/lookup-and-reference/introduction-to-lookup-and-reference-fns.rst

 Excel-Compatible Lookup And Reference Functions
 ===============================================

-The following Excel-compatible lookup and reference functions are implemented in Hypernumbers.
+The following Excel-compatible lookup and reference functions are implemented in Vixo.

 .. toctree::
    :maxdepth: 1